 In Canada, we hold forest licences and agreements to source roundwood logs from Crown timberlands, which are supplemented by open market and private purchases.
-Further, substantially all our requirements for wood chips, shavings, sawdust and hog fuel are supplied from our own operations, either directly or indirectly through trades.
+Further, in Canada a majority of our requirements for wood chips (residual and whole log), shavings, sawdust and hog fuel are supplied from our own operations, either directly or indirectly through trades.

-Our B.C. lumber mills and plywood plants produce a substantial portion of the fibre requirements of our B.C. pulp & energy operations and MDF plant.
+Our British Columbia lumber mills and plywood plants produce a substantial portion of the fibre requirements of our energy operations, Cariboo pulp plant and MDF plant.
 The Alberta MDF plant obtains its fibre from the adjacent Blue Ridge lumber mill and other lumber mills in the area.
-The fibre requirements of our 50%-owned newsprint mill are obtained from local lumber mills, including our lumber mill in Blue Ridge, and the Slave Lake veneer operation, through chip purchase agreements and log for chip trades using logs harvested from the newsprint mill's tenures.
+The fibre requirements of our 50%-owned newsprint mill are met through log for chip arrangements using logs harvested from the newsprint mill's tenure and chips supply from our Bluer Ridge lumber mill, with incremental supply coming from our Slave Lake veneer and Sundre sawmill operations, as well as from chip purchase agreements.

 The key manufacturing inputs for OSB, plywood, MDF, LVL and particleboard include resin and/or wax which are sourced principally from external North American suppliers.
-These feedstocks are widelyused industrial chemicals derived from oil and gas, such as benzene, phenol and methanol.
+These feedstocks are widely used industrial chemicals derived from oil and gas, such as benzene, phenol and methanol.